ARKTIK-Ministry/J-Michael-F.-Morris-ARKTIK-Ministries/Core Beliefs & Teachings/Christianity/A Study Guide on Compassion.md

 *   **Closing Reflection:**

     *   Consider your growth in compassion throughout this study.
 What specific actions or changes will you continue?
-    *   Share testimonies of how God worked through compassionate acts in your life.
+    *   Share testimonies of how GOD worked through compassionate acts in your life.
 *   **Commitment Prayer:** “Lord, thank you for revealing Your deep compassion.
 Help me reflect Your love in all I do.
 Give me the courage to show kindness without hesitation and the wisdom to act compassionately, even when challenging.
 Amen."

 ##  Citation Sources